 Meditation has radically lowered my baseline levels of stress, anxiety and overwhelm.

 Not only that, it has literally helped me change my brain.

 WANT TO CHANGE YOUR BRAIN AND YOUR LIFE?

 Give yourself the gift of a daily circuit breaker, and your mind and body the rest they deserve.

 I was lucky enough to learn Vedic meditation from the very experienced Tom Cronin.

 His course is 100% online.
 Which means you can do it totally in your own time – I did it, and still do, while my kids are sleeping.

 Tom’s soothing voice and energy prepared me every time for a successful meditation.
-I have recommended Tom to many friends (he doesn’t pay me to do this or mention him here), and I am thrilled to announce Tom has been kind enough to share his fantastic Vedic meditation course offer with all of our Tough Mothers Village*.
+I have recommended Tom to many friends, and I am thrilled to announce Tom has been kind enough to share his fantastic Vedic meditation course offer with all of our Tough Mothers Village*.

 Want to hear more from Tom about this course before deciding?